 Newspaper Seed Starter Pots

-- Step 2: Then form the bottom of the pot by creasing and folding the paper in around the bottom of the jar.
+- Then from the bottom of the pot by creasing and folding the paper in around the bottom of the jar.
 You can also put a piece of tape across the pot bottom to hold it more securely in place.
 Slip the newspaper pot off the jar.

-- Step 4: Make sure that you only use the black and white print papers, none of the glossy advertisements that come with newspapers.
+- Make sure you only use the black and white print papers, none of the glossy advertisements that come with newspapers.
 You can also turn the pots into compost by shredding the paper and removing the plants!

 Soil Block Starter Pots